 Tilly was our first Labradoodle.
-She came to us at around 8 weeks old, and she just grew and grew and grew!
+She came to us at around 8 weeks old, and she just grew and grew!
 At nearly 35kg fully grown, she often used to intimidate people with her size.
 In reality, she was a “gentle giant”!

 Florrie is our second Labradoodle.
 She was the smallest of her litter and has grown to be just half the size of Tilly.
-So the “fun fact” that Labradoodles can be all different sizes is true!
+So, the “fun fact” that Labradoodles can be all different sizes is true!
 Florrie is very loving but can be quite feisty at times—she has a totally different temperament compared to Tilly.

-Originally, Labradoodles were a cross between a Labrador Retriever and a Standard Poodle but more recently it is becoming common for both parents to be Labradoodles themselves—like both Tilly and Florrie!
+Originally, Labradoodles were a cross between a Labrador Retriever and a standard Poodle, but more recently it is becoming common for both parents to be Labradoodles themselves—like both Tilly and Florrie!
 They can be a wide range of colours—black, white, cream, fudge, apricot, red—you name it!

 One of the top facts about Labradoodles is that they are ideal for those with dog allergies as they shed little hair!
 However, it is not usually the dog's hair that people are allergic to.
-It is the dander, the flakes of dead skin, that causes the allergy problem.
+Actually, it is the dander, the flakes of dead skin, that causes the allergy problem.
 So, whatever the type of hair, any dog can potentially cause an allergic reaction.

-So the fact that Labradoodles are “hypoallergenic” is not necessarily true.
+So, the fact that Labradoodles are “hypoallergenic” is not necessarily true.

 If you are planning to get a Labradoodle and are worried about allergies, it is always best to arrange a short visit to the dog in its’ home environment first and see how you react!

 Labradoodles, being a crossbreed, come in all different fur types from hard and wiry to soft and fluffy.
 Florrie has a curly wiry coat whilst Tilly had a wavy topcoat with a soft fleecy undercoat.
 Tilly needed grooming almost every day.
-Her undercoat matted very easily and if the matted fur became too large, they needed to be cut by her groomer.
+Her undercoat matted very easily, and if the matted fur became too large, they needed to be cut by her groomer.

-Florrie needs less grooming, but if she gets wet in the rain, her curls become tight like an old fashioned perm!
+Florrie needs less grooming, but if she gets wet in the rain, her curls become tight like an old-fashioned perm!

 According to many blogs, Labradoodles are a great family pet!
 It is true that Labradoodles are outgoing, affectionate and eager to please!
-Sometimes they can get a little too excitable and bounce around on their back legs like Tigger!
+Sometimes, they can get a little too excitable and bounce around on their back legs like Tigger!
 Like many dogs, they can have their mad moments and charge around the house or garden at full speed!
 They can be a little terrifying to young children who are not used to boisterous dogs!